lucas-jammes/AmongUs-Helper/README.md

   - ![808080](https://place-hold.it/10/FFFFFF/FFFFFF "White") → **Alive**
 - ↻ **Press the Refresh button** (top right) to reset all states at once.

-> Use the app during gameplay to keep track of players' behavior easily!

 ---

 ## 📺 Video Tutorial

-Watch the tutorial below:

 ![tutorial](./assets/images/misc/tutorial.gif "GIF image showing how app works")